jaredchristiantelano/Telano-Jared-Christian-P._PA4_2ECE-A/README.md

 ```

-Problem 2
+**Problem 2**

-This problem uses the same dataframe in Problem 1.
+This problem uses the same dataframe as Problem 1.
+The codes applied here are from matplotlib.plyplot library to visualize the data needed.
 This program visualizes how certain features such as track, gender, and hometown contributes to average grade.
+With this visualization, the little discrepancies between the average scores per subgroup imply that these selected attributes do not necessarily contribute to a higher average score.

 <img width="967" height="421" alt="Screenshot 2025-09-23 025504" src="https://github.com/user-attachments/assets/000b33e8-e6b7-482b-8171-5b8210bc01b4" />